trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Troubleshooting Network Settings
 ---------------------------------

-While Ethernet networking usually "just works" on a PC-BSD® system, users sometimes encounter problems, especially when connecting to wireless networks.
+While Ethernet networking usually "just works" on a TrueOS® system, users sometimes encounter problems, especially when connecting to wireless networks.
 Sometimes the problem is due to a configuration error; sometimes a driver is buggy or is not yet available.
 This section is meant to help you pinpoint the problem so that you can either fix it yourself or give the developers the information they need to fix or create the driver.